abnasity/Programming_High_Level_my-projects/Python/Data_types/main.md

 #***The following items can be ordered*****
 #1.
 Lists
 #2.
+Strings
+#3.
 Tuples
-#3.
-Strings

 #****The following items can be indexed *****

 #1.
 Lists
 #2.
+Strings
+#3.
 Tuples
-#3.
-Strings

 #******The following items can be muted/changed****
 #1.
 Lists
 #2.
-Dictionaries
+Sets
 #3.
-Sets
+Dictionaries - Keys must be unique, but values can be changed

 #******The following items allow duplicates**
 #1.
 Lists
 #2.
+Strings
+#3.
 Tuples
-#3.
-Strings
-#4.
-Dictionaries - Keys must be unique, but values can be duplicated